CSI:MTSU

 Attendees will participate in lab activities and mock criminal investigations in order to learn about forensic science.
 The camp allows students to explore many unique career possibilities in forensic science by providing a 'real life' reason to tackle higher level math and science courses, develop skills in teamwork, learn to observe and interpret details, and hone critical thinking and presentation skills.
 The participants work in groups and present their findings to family, friends, and judges on the last afternoon of the camp.

-CSI:MTSU is a DAY camp that is designed for students entering the 9th grade through rising college freshman.
+CSI:MTSU is a DAY camp that is designed for rising 9th through 12th graders.
 The cost of the camp is $250.00 per participant.
-This includes all camp activities, labs, lunch and snacks, and a t-shirt.
+This includes all camp activities, labs, lunch, snacks, and a t-shirt.

 CSI:MTSU